 This information is provided for educational purposes only.
 Reader retains full responsibility for the use of the information contained herein.

-On Tuesday, June 26, 2018, Oklahoma state residents voted to legalize medical marijuana, passing State Question 788 (SQ 788) via ballot measure and leaving the legislature the task of fine tuning much of the state’s regulatory framework.
+On Tuesday, June 26, 2018, Oklahoma state residents legalized medical marijuana, passing State Question 788 (SQ 788) via ballot measure and leaving the legislature the task of fine tuning much of the state’s regulatory framework.

-As passed, SQ 788 gives Oklahoma one of the least restrictive medical marijuana programs in the country, with no qualifying condition needed for a medical marijuana “prescription”.
-A variety of medical marijuana licensing applications are already available on the Oklahoma Medical Marijuana Authority (OMMA) website, with the first applicants set to receive acceptance and/or denial letters as of early September.
+SQ 788 gave Oklahoma one of the least restrictive medical marijuana programs in the country, with no qualifying condition needed for a medical marijuana “prescription”.
 There is currently no set date for when medical marijuana will be available in the state.

-SQ 788’s section on medical marijuana in the workplace reads:
+SQ 788’s original section on medical marijuana in the workplace has been amended to read: